Schoggi-Mimi/bachelor-thesis/README.md

 This script is used to perform inference on a folder containing images and save the results in a CSV file.

 **Parameters:**
-- `--model_path`: Path to the model .pkl file.
+- `--model_path`: Path to the trained model `.pkl` file.
-- `--images_path`: Path to the folder containing images.
+- `--images_path`: Path to the directory containing images for batch inference.
-- `--csv_path`: Path to save the output CSV file.
+- `--csv_path`: Path to save the results in a CSV file.
-- `--batch_size`: Batch size for DataLoader.
+- `--batch_size`: Batch size for processing images.
-- `--num_workers`: Number of workers for DataLoader.
+- `--num_workers`: Number of worker threads for processing.

 ### Structural Similarity Index Measure (SSIM) Script

-This script is used to calculate the SSIM between two folders containing original and distorted images.
-The scores are saved in a CSV file.
-The scores are inverted to match the quality scores used in the research.
+This script calculates the Structural Similarity Index (SSIM) between two sets of images, typically an original and its distorted version.
+Results are saved in a CSV file.

 **Parameters:**
-- `--original_path`: Path to the folder containing original images.
+- `--original_path`: Path to the folder with original images.
-- `--distorted_path`: Path to the folder containing distorted images.
+- `--distorted_path`: Path to the folder with distorted images.
-- `--csv_path`: Path to save the output CSV file.
+- `--csv_path`: Path to save the SSIM scores in a CSV file.
 - `--batch_size`: Batch size for processing (not used in current implementation).
-- `--num_workers`: Number of workers for processing (not used in current implementation).
+- `--num_workers`: Number of worker threads for processing (not used in current implementation).

 ### ARNIQA Script

-This script runs the ARNIQA model on a folder containing images and saves the scores in a CSV file.
-The score are inverted to match the quality scores used in the research.
+This script runs the ARNIQA model on a set of images and saves the predicted quality scores in a CSV file.

 **Parameters:**
-- `--root`: Root folder containing the images to be evaluated.
+- `--root`: Path to the folder containing the images.
-- `--regressor_dataset`: Dataset used to train the regressor.
+- `--regressor_dataset`: Dataset used for training the regressor.
-- `--output_csv`: Output CSV file to save the quality predictions.
+- `--output_csv`: Path to save the predicted quality scores in a CSV file.
 </details>

 <details>
 <summary><h3>Playground Notebooks</h3></summary>

 #### `create_distortions.ipynb`
-This notebook is used to create synthetic distortions based on the seven dermatology quality criteria.
-It allows you to select a folder containing good quality images and apply various distortions to create a wide range of training datasets.
-The distorted images are saved in the same folder for later use in training and evaluation.
+This notebook allows you to generate synthetic distortions on images based on the seven dermatology quality criteria.
+You can select a folder of good quality images and apply various distortions to create training datasets.
+The distorted images are saved in the same folder and are used for training and evaluation.

 #### `create_labels.ipynb`
-In this notebook, you can manually assign distortion scores to a range of images.
-It prompts you to rate each of the seven dermatology criteria from 0 (no distortion) to 1 (high distortion).
+In this notebook, you can manually assign distortion scores to images.
+It prompts you to rate each image on the seven dermatology criteria from 0 (no distortion) to 1 (high distortion).
 The scores are saved in a JSON file for later use in training and evaluation.

 #### `create_plots.ipynb`
-This notebook is used for generating several plots to visualize model performance and comparison.
-It includes tools for plotting results that are crucial for understanding how well the models are performing.
+This notebook provides tools for generating various plots to visualize and compare model performance.
+It helps in understanding the effectiveness of the models in assessing image quality.

 </details>

+## File Descriptions

+### Source Code
+- **`train.py`**: Script for training the image quality assessment models.
+Takes configuration from `config.yaml`.
+- **`test.py`**: Script for testing the trained models and generating performance metrics.
+- **`single_image_inference.py`**: Performs inference on a single image to assess its quality.
+- **`utils/`**: Contains utility scripts for data processing, visualization, and model evaluation.
+- **`data/`**: Directory with scripts related to dataset handling and preprocessing.
+- **`models/`**: Directory containing model definitions and training procedures for various machine learning models used.

+### Notebooks
+- **`playground/create_distortions.ipynb`**: Notebook to create synthetic distortions for training data.
+- **`playground/create_labels.ipynb`**: Tool for manually labeling image quality based on dermatology criteria.
+- **`playground/create_plots.ipynb`**: Used for generating plots to visualize model performance and compare results.

+### Configuration
+- **`config.yaml`**: Configuration file for setting parameters for training, testing, and model evaluation.

+### Data
+- **`datas/`**: Directory where all image datasets and related files are stored.
+  - **`COMB/`**: Combined dataset used for model training.
+  - **`F17K/`**: Fitzpatrick17k dataset used for specific training and evaluation.
+  - **`SCIN/`**: SCIN dataset containing various dermatology images.
+  - **`test_70/`**: Synthetic test set for model validation.
+  - **`test_200/`**: Authentic test set for model validation.
+  - **`ood/`**: Directory for out-of-distribution testing images.

+### Documentation
+- **`README.md`**: This document, providing an overview of the project and instructions for usage.
+- **`explanation.txt`**: Quick reference guide for understanding the purpose of each file.